eu-digital-identity-wallet/eudi-srv-web-walletdriven-signer-external-sca-java/README.md

 2. **Run the Resource Server**

-    After configuring the previously mentioned settings and run the script:
+    After configuring the previously mentioned settings, navigate to the **tools** directory and run the script:
    ```
    ./deploy_sca.sh
    ```